henrylin03/Pokemon/README.md

 </p>

 ## Description
-Having grown up in the '90s, Pokemon was an intimate part of my life; both as a videogame, and an anime.
-Like many, Pokemon occupies a very dear place in my heart, and is closely tied to feelings of nostalgia.
+Like many, Pokemon was an intimate part of my life; collecting trading cards, watching the anime, and playing the videos games.
 Motivated by this, in this Project, I analyse Pokemon data across the 6 Generations.

-I answer questions such as:
+I seek to answer questions such as:

 * What are the strongest Pokemons in each Generation?
 * Have Pokemons become more overpowered with each Generation?